-Businesses and nonprofits often ask me what they should be focusing on when it comes to marketing.
-It’s a good question because how you spend your time and energy is very important – but what goals and tasks should you prioritize?
+Businesses and nonprofits often ask me what they should focus on when it comes to marketing.
+That’s a great question; how you spend your time and energy is very important--but what goals and tasks should you prioritize?

-The number one thing businesses and organizations can do to significantly improve their chances at marketing success is to be consistent with their marketing.
-By “consistency,” I don’t just mean how many times per month or week you send something.
-I also mean be consistent in your messaging.
+The number one thing businesses and organizations can do to significantly improve their marketing success is to be consistent with their marketing.
+By “consistency,” I don’t just mean how many times per month or week you send something; you must be consistent in your messaging.

 When people sign up for your newsletter or follow you on social media, they have given you permission to communicate with them.
-Like a good friend, it is your responsibility to send updates, share news, extend invitations, and ask them important questions – and you need to do all of this on a regular and consistent basis.
+Like a good friend, it is your responsibility to send updates, share news, extend invitations, and ask them important questions; you need to do all this on a regular and consistent basis.
 It takes, on average, twenty “touches” before someone finally takes action towards becoming a customer or a part of your community.
 A "touch” generally means to “be in front of.”
-It is recommended that you deliver a variety of communications several times in a month.
+It’s recommended you deliver a variety of communication materials several times a month.
 For instance, on social media, you should post once a day.
 A newsletter should go out at least once a month.
-Figure out what you are involved with in your marketing and make sure that you are delivering your communications consistently.
+Figure out what you are doing with your marketing and make sure you are delivering your communications consistently.

-As I mentioned, it takes up to twenty “touches” for someone finally to take action towards becoming a customer or a part of your community.
-Therefore your marketing message has to “be in front of” your potential customer up to twenty times before they decide to sign up for your e-newsletter, or to like your Facebook page, or to purchase something from you.
-If they see a different message each time, then it’s a brand new “touch” instead of the 2nd or 3rd.
-It’s like you’re starting over, and setting yourself back.
+As mentioned before, it takes up to twenty “touches” for someone to finally take action, whether becoming a customer or joining your community.
+Therefore, your marketing message has to “be in front of” your potential customer up to twenty times before they decide to sign up for your e-newsletter or like your Facebook page or make a purchase.
+If they see a different message each time, then it counts as a brand new “touch” instead of the 2nd or 3rd.
+It’s like you’re starting over and setting yourself back.
 You have to keep the same message out there long enough to convince your potential customer to take action.

-I strongly recommend that EVERYONE make this one New Year’s resolution: be consistent.
-Pull out your marketing materials, look over your website, posts and tweets, and examine your message.
-Is it fairly consistent, or are you saying lots of different things?
-Are you sending your communications out on a fairly consistent basis throughout the year?
+I strongly recommend that EVERYONE makes this one, single New Year’s resolution: be consistent.
+Pull out your marketing materials, look over your website, posts, and tweets, and examine your message.
+Is it consistent or are you saying lots of different things?
+Are you sending your communications out on a consistent basis throughout the year?

-If you are not seeing consistency in both delivery and message, definitely make that your priority for 2020.
+If you are not seeing consistency in both delivery and message, make that change your priority for 2020.